-Many argue that the way that listed buildings were built is better in terms of keeping a home damp free, however, none of these buildings were erected with modern waterproofing techniques in mind.
-This means that such properties either use outdated methods to create damp-proof courses (DPC), such as slate, bitumen, jute and hessian or have none whatsoever.
+Many argue that the way that listed buildings were built is better in terms of keeping a home damp free, however, none of these buildings was erected with modern waterproofing techniques in mind.
+This means that such properties either use outdated methods to create DPCs, such as slate, bitumen, jute and hessian, or they have none whatsoever.
 What this means is that the walls of the property have little to no barrier against water in the ground surrounding the property, meaning the moisture can seep in through the walls and cause damage.

-In the modern day, DPCs are usually either plastic membranes or chemical injections into the walls, which prohibits damp from rising.
+In the modern-day, DPCs are usually either plastic membranes or chemical injections into the walls which prohibit damp from rising.
 These may require replacing over time due to natural wear and tear or as a result of extensions to the home such as an adjoining wall.

 Rising damp is relatively simple to identify, even if you are not an expert in the field.
 The most common sign of rising damp is moss forming on walls on the outside of the building as a result of moisture in the walls.

 There may also be damage to plaster on internal walls which may crack or break away as a result of the moisture.
-In these cases, you will do well to inspect the bottom of the walls – when there is rising damp, you should be able to visibly see and feel damp walls in your old house, so if you notice peeling paint, wallpaper or plaster, there’s a high chance you have a case of rising damp.
+When there is rising damp, you will be able to visibly see and feel damp walls in your old house, so if you notice peeling paint, wallpaper or plaster, there’s a high chance you have a case of rising damp.

-Whether you are certain that your home is suffering from rising damp or are seeking an expert opinion, the Garratt’s Damp team offers free surveys with rising damp quotes.
-With over 12 years of experience in the field, our team will inspect the building, diagnose the root cause and advise on the best course of treatment.
+Whether you are certain that your home is suffering from rising damp, or if you are seeking an expert opinion, the Garratt’s Damp & Timber team offer surveys and rising damp quotes.
+With years of experience in the field, our team will inspect the building, diagnose the root cause and advise on the best course of treatment.

 Treatments for rising damp include:

-To request a rising damp quote and a free survey, please call our team on 0208 535 7536 today, or contact us directly online.
+To request a rising damp quote and a survey, please call our team on 0208 535 7536 today, or contact us directly online.